 The ESG funds will be used for Administration, Rapid Re-housing/Homeless prevention/HMIS, and Emergency Shelter Projects.
-Those funds will be targeted to low-income persons who are homeless or at-risk of becoming homeless.
+Those funds will be targeted to low-income persons who are homeless or atrisk of becoming homeless.

-The total amount of FY 2024 CDBG funds is \$1,718,460, of which 20% (\$343,692) is for administration and 80% (\$1,374,768) is allocated for projects/activities.
-100% of the funds will be going towards Lowand Moderate-Income areas.
+The total amount of FY 2025 CDBG funds is \$1,755,995, of which 20% (\$351,199) is for administration and 80% (\$1,404,796) is allocated for projects/activities.
+Approximately 100% (\$1,404,796) will principally benefit low- and moderate-income persons.

-The geographic locations for the FY 2024 CDBG Activities will be countywide or at the location of service provider subrecipients.
+The geographic locations for the FY 2025 CDBG projects/activities will be countywide or at the location of service provider subrecipients.
 The geographic location for HOME activities will also be countywide or at the location of service provider subrecipients.
-Public benefits will be for low- and moderate- income residents of Richland County either through direct benefit such as homeownership, housing rehabilitation or individual services such as homeless assistance.
-Community facilities improvements will be area benefit activities such as street reconstruction or recreation improvements in areas where at least 51% of the residents are LMI.
+Public benefits will be for low- and moderate- income residents of Richland County either through direct benefit such as housing rehabilitation or individual services such as homeless assistance.
 The geographic location for ESG will also be countywide or at the location of service provided by subrecipients.